Bunch theory: working notes on applications, axioms and models: Bunch theory in use

 $ $

 $ $

 $ $

 Each successive approximation nibbles away at the over-deterministic part of the previous function, providing one more point where a result is known.
-In the limit, the result of applying $\nu F$ to any non-negative argument is known, However, application to a negative value remains overdeterministic, yielding $null$, in accordance with our descriptive requirements.
+In the limit, the result of applying $\nu F$ to any non-negative argument is known.
+However, application to a negative value remains overdeterministic, yielding $null$, in accordance with our descriptive requirements.

-For a computational interpretation we choose $μF$, the weakest fixed point solution of $F(fact)=fact$.
-We make our first approximation $fail$, defined to be the function that returns $⊥$ everywhere.
-In this case each successive approximation replaces one point at which the previous approximation yielded $⊥$ with a point that yields a deterministic value.
-In the limit, the result of applying $μF$ to any non-negative argument is known, However, application to a negative value remains maximally non-deterministic, yielding ⊥, in accordance with our computational intuition.
+To obtain $μF$, the weakest fixed point solution of $F(fact)=fact$, we make our first approximation $All$, defined to be the function that returns $\unpack \num $ at every point where it is applied.
+In this case each successive approximation replaces one point at which the previous approximation yielded $\unpack \num $ with a point that yields a deterministic value.
+In the limit, the result of applying $μF$ to any non-negative argument is known.
+However, application to a negative value remains maximally non-deterministic, yielding $\unpack \num $.

+The reader may wonder whether we could use, as an initial approximation, a function which is everywhere non-terminating, and thus provide a computational interpretation of a function which shows for which arguments it would fail to terminate.
+That would require a more complicated theory of bunches than we provide here, but see Appendix \ref{Fixpoint} for a way in which we can overcome this apparent limitation when considering the fixed point treatment of loops.\\

 In \cite{JLS12} Jones et al classify attempts to deal with undefined terms into three main categories: those that use a logic adapted to undefinedness, those which provide an arbitrary, and usually unknown, denotation for each undefined term, and those that deal with undefined terms at the level of predicates.
 We have reviewed examples of all three approaches above, and shown that bunch theory provides another approach which is completely different as {\em each term has a non-arbitrary denotation}.
 However, terms may be non-deterministic, which allows them to be either over-defined, to the point of non-existence, or under-defined in the case of ambiguity.
 Whereas Jones et al advocate a logic adapted to undefinedness, bunch theory provides a theory of values which avoids undefinedness.
 In particular the use of $null$ and the improper bunch $⊥$ allows us to reason about the non-existent in a mathematically consistent way.
 The main adjustment required from the user of the theory is the loss of some laws, for example $A \, < \, B \, ∨ \, A \, ≥ \, B$ which can be false when we are dealing with non-deterministic values, e.g. we have $¬(1,3 \, < \, 2)$ but also $¬(1,3 \, ≥ \, 2)$.
 But of course, all such laws are obeyed when we are dealing only with elements.